Skip to main content

 • Entry: Festival Dr via King William Rd (Height: 2.20m) | Festival Dr via Montefiore Rd (Height: 2.20m)

-The Star: Kitchen & Bar and Quartet Bar are both located within the foyer of this venue.
+The Star: Kitchen & Bar and Quartet Bar are both located in Festival Theatre foyer.

 Pre-Show Dining